DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 Let’s use an asset to start working on the current state of the Order service and adjust its design so we can differentiate between Internal and Customer Orders.

-Caution: The asset you are going to use in this step is called Order_Java_Design_TechXChange (ORDERJTXC).
+Caution: The asset you are going to use in this step is called **Order_Java_Design_TechXChange (ORDERJTXC)**.
 It has a different name than the one described in the guide linked in step 1.

 1. Click on the “+”-symbol in the header bar and then on "New project” to create a new project.

-2. Create a new project from an asset as described here: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/introduction/#preparation---create-project-and-use-of-assets.
+2. Create a new project from an asset as described here: [Learning Center | Create a project from an asset](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/introduction/#preparation---create-project-and-use-of-assets).
 Please select techxchange25 as the repository group.

 3. After the project is created, you can go into the projects section and search for your created project.